A Clear Case for Public Messaging

 We all want to feel good in our skin.

-Each year, around 24% of people in the UK—equivalent to 13.2 million individuals (1:4)—visit their GP with a skin concern.
-That makes skin conditions the most common reason for starting a new consultation in primary care.
+Each year, around 24% of people in the UK — 13.2 million individuals — visit their GP with a skin concern.

 According to the British Skin Foundation:

-• 60% of people in the UK have experienced a skin condition in their lifetime
+• 60% of people in the UK have experienced a skin condition

-Yet public information on how to care for your skin—before things go wrong—is almost non-existent.
+Yet public information on how to care for your skin before things go wrong is almost non-existent.

-The Why: Prevention Is Possible
+Why This Matters: Prevention Is Possible

-• Stress
+• sleep

-• Sleep
+• diet

-• Diet and gut health
+• mental health

 It’s time to bring skin in.